Anti-austerity strikes sweep southern Europe

 "I'm on strike because those who work are basically being blackmailed into sacrificing more and more in the name of debt reduction, which is a big lie," said Daniel Santos de Jesus, 43, who teaches architecture at the Lisbon Technical University.

-Big demonstrations took place in Madrid, Lisbon, Barcelona and other cities through the evening on Wednesday.
+Major demonstrations were planned for the evening in Madrid, Lisbon, Barcelona and other cities.

 GLUED UP

 Protesters jammed cash machines with glue and coins, and plastered anti-government stickers on shop windows around Spain.
-Power consumption dropped almost 13 percent with factories idled.
+Power consumption dropped 16 percent with factories idled.

 More than 600 flights were cancelled in Spain alone, mainly by Iberia IGAC.L and budget carrier Vueling VULG.MC.
-Portugal's TAP cancelled about 45 percent of flights.
+Portugal's flag carrier TAP cancelled roughly 45 percent of flights.

 In France, five trade unions organised marches in more than 100 cities but did not call for a strike.
 Left-wing critics of Socialist President Francois Hollande said he has failed to address the concerns of French workers who have the same fears as their counterparts in southern Europe.